TeamHG-Memex/eli5/docs/source/_notebooks/text-explainer.rst

    shifted.

 Depending on assumptions we should choose both dataset generation method and a white-box classifier.
-There is a tradeoff between genereality and speed.
+There is a tradeoff between generality and speed.

 Simple bag-of-words assumptions allow for fast sample generation, and